flxholle/TimeTable/README.md

 <h1 align=center>
 <img src="logo-files/horizontal.png" width=50%>
 </h1>
 Important: We moved to <a href="https://gitlab.com/asdoi/TimeTable">GitLab</a>!
 The repository on Github will remain as a mirror.
-Please do not submit Pull requests or issues on GitHub.
+Please do not submit pull requests or issues on GitHub.

 # TimeTable